Lokukarawita/YifyLib/README.md

 ##NOTE
-_Since deprecation of API v1 by Yts.re YifyLib (since v1.1) no longer support the v1 of Yts API.
+_Since deprecation of API v1 by Yts, YifyLib (since v1.1) no longer support the v1 of Yts API.
 See [Coming Soon](/README.md#coming-soon) section for future developments._

 # YifyLib